bzigterman/bzigterman.github.io/projects/weather.md

 - 66°
 - Rain
-- 83% humidity
+- 84% humidity
-- 9 mph wind
+- 1 mph wind
-- 81% cloud cover
+- 83% cloud cover
 - 49 AQI 🟩
-- 0.02 inches of rain expected in the next 48 hours
+- 0.04 inches of rain in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>